Interpretation Settings

 Range

-How to deal with segments that happen to reach outside their assigned playing range:
+How to deal with segments that happen to reach outside their assigned playing range or the total pitch range of the instrument.

 • Clip: Keep a segment as rendered and drop any notes that fall outside the total pitch range of the instrument.
+This is safe but may skip some notes.

 Strings